Landscapes of Unrest: Bodies, Memories, Revolt

 curated by Barbara Mahlknecht

-The exhibition brings together works by the 2025–26 fellows Bita Bell, Kandis Friesen, Jeanna Kolesova and Olia Sosnovskaya.
-The artists explore forms of resistance and memory within the tensions of imperialism, extraction and colonial-capitalist violence, past and present.
-They examine how bodies, landscapes and architectural ruins act as witnesses and become sites of unrest and uprising.
+The concluding exhibition of the Büchsenhausen Fellowship Programme for Art and Theory 2025/26 explores forms of resistance and memory amid the contradictions of past and present imperialism, extraction and colonial-capitalist violence.
+The artists examine how bodies, landscapes and architectural ruins, oral histories and ghostly traces act as witnesses and become sites of unrest and uprising:

-Bita Bell’s work engages with solo protest performances in public space through writing and movement and understands choreography as a pattern of social behavior, revealing how orientation, stillness, duration, repetition, and traces reorganize relations between bodies, spaces, and their powers.
-Kandis Friesen traces the material and ephemeral remains of the former Soviet Gulag Karlag in Karaganda, closed in 1959, where architecture, landscape and sound carry and transmit historical memory; Jeanna Kolesova’s filmic work approaches wetlands and marshes as ecological, political and cultural archives of violent destruction and potential resilience, embodied in the figure of the Swamp Spirit; and Olia Sosnovskaya’s research engages the Białowieża Forest as a contested historical space shaped by imperial decline, partisan resistance and the so-called refugee crisis since 2021, exploring it as an archive of extraction and border regimes as well as a site of knowledge and revolt.
+Bita Bell’s work engages with solo protest performances in public space through writing and movement, revealing how choreography as a pattern of social behavior can reorganize relations between bodies, spaces and their powers; Kandis Friesen traces the material and ephemeral remains of the former Soviet Gulag Karlag in Karaganda, where architecture, landscape and sound transmit historical memory; Jeanna Kolesova approaches wetlands and marshes as ecological, political and cultural archives of violent destruction and potential resilience; and Olia Sosnovskaya explores the Białowieża Forest as a contested space shaped by imperial decline, partisan resistance and the ongoing refugee crisis.
+Collectively, the works ask how memory — individual and collective, not least through artistic imagination — might become a force of unrest, uprising and resistance.

 Opening